percona/psmysql-docs/docs/data-masking-function-list.md

 ### Returns

 A string with the selected characters masked by a specified `mask_char` or that parameter's default value in the character set of the `string` parameter.

+Returns NULL if you invoke this function with NULL as the primary argument.

 ### Example